Menu

 Substance Abuse Education

-The University Health Center’s Health Promotion Department offers UGA students a comprehensive menu of prevention, early intervention, and recovery support services through The Fontaine Center to address alcohol and other substance misuse.
+The University Health Center’s Fontaine Center offers UGA students a comprehensive menu of prevention, early intervention, and recovery support services through The Fontaine Center to address alcohol and other substance misuse.
 Alcohol and other substance counseling is also available through the Fontaine Center.
 The courts in Athens-Clarke County also offer an intervention program known as Drug Court for felony drug and DUI offenders.
 The program is a collaboration between the Superior Court of Athens-Clarke County, the Solicitor General, Local Law Enforcement, Bar Association including the Public Defender’s Office, Probation Office, Court Program Coordinator, and licensed substance abuse treatment professionals to offer alternatives to incarceration for drug and alcohol offenses.
 The program consists of individual counseling, group therapy, education, monitoring, and regular drug testing.

 Student Conduct